 |Issue 4 of the comic: Scarlett vs. Baroness.|

-Tying into the show was a 6-issue mini-series published by Devil’s Due Entertainment.
+A 6-issue mini-series was published by Devil’s Due Entertainment.
 Unlike the show, each issue focused on individual members battling a specific major Cobra member.
-Each issue came in standard comic format and with hardcover “library bindings”.
+Not only were they made in standard comic format, but they also came in hardcover “library bindings”.
 The first issue was reprinted for Free Comic Book Day 2006.
 The first five episodes of the series were combined into a single movie called First Strike, released on DVD by Hasbro in 2006.
 The episode “Race” came on a DVD called Ninja Showdown that was included in the Ninja Showdown 2-pack, and was later bundled with Wave 1 figures at Wal-Mart and Toys R Us.
 “Honor” was released on Ninja Showdown Part 2 that came as a bonus with some versions of Hi-Tech, Arctic Duke, Snake Eyes Jungle Commando and Destro.
 “Search” was released on Ambush: Episode 4 that came bundled with the Wal-Mart exclusive Ninja Paratrooper Snake Eyes.
 The first issue of the comic was also included as an abbreviated mini-comic.
+The entire series would eventually be made available to stream on Tubi.